IBN12/Largest-Prime-Factor/README.md

 <h1>Testing for Prime Numbers</h1>

-Definition: A Prime Number is a whole number greater than 1 that can not be made by multiplying other whole numbers.
+<b>Definition:</b> A Prime Number is a whole number greater than 1 that can not be made
+by multiplying other whole numbers.
 A prime number can only be divided by 1 or itself.